radar/guides/make-your-own-gem.md

 Adding an executable
 --------------------

-Gems not only provide libraries of code, but they can also expose one or many executable files to your shell's `PATH`.
+In addition to providing libraries of Ruby code, gems can also expose one or many executable files to your shell's `PATH`.
 Probably the best known example of this is `rake`.
-Another very useful one is `prettify_json.rb`, which comes with the [JSON](http://rubygems.org/gems/json) gem, which formats JSON in a readable manner (and is included with Ruby 1.9).
+Another very useful one is `prettify_json.rb`, included with the [JSON](http://rubygems.org/gems/json) gem, which formats JSON in a readable manner (and is included with Ruby 1.9).
 Here's an example: